xqoma/angular-demo-carousel/README.md

 - Doesn't trigger any change detections
 - Reactive API (component's inputs)

-## Bugs to fix

-- The button on a slide isn't clickable with Touch event

 ## Things that could be improved

 ### Merge mouse and touch events to get common "Drag" event api